2019 Audi A6 spy shots

 Car Tech

-A prototype for the redesigned, fifth-generation Audi A6 has been spotted for the first time.
+A prototype for the redesigned, fifth-generation Audi A6 has been spotted again.
 The car is being developed alongside new generations of the A7 and A8, two models with which it will share much in common.

-The A8 will appear later this year as the first arrival.
-It will be followed in quick succession by the A7 and then the A6.
-Sales of the A6 are expected to commence sometime next year, meaning we should see it arrive as a 2019 model.
+The A8 is set to debut on July 11.
+It will be followed later in 2017 by the A7 and then the A6 early in 2018.
+All three Audi sedans are expected in the United States as 2019 models.

-The platform is the latest evolution of Audi’s MLB design for front- and all-wheel-drive vehicles with longitudinally-mounted engines.
+Common to all three is the latest evolution of Audi’s MLB platform for front- and all-wheel-drive vehicles with longitudinally-mounted engines.
 It promises some weight savings as well as new plug-in hybrid options.
 The current A6, despite featuring aluminum in its construction, still weighs over 4,000 pounds in some guises.

 Audi Prologue concept, 2014 Los Angeles Auto ShowEnlarge Photo